Custom Form

 }

-XML descriptor of the custom start form that has only Start process button:
+XML descriptor for a custom start form that has only a Start process button:

 <view xmlns="http://jmix.io/schema/flowui/view"